Kevin Scheidhauer

-Kevin Scheidhauer (born 13 February 1992) is a German former professional footballer who played as a forward.
+Kevin Scheidhauer (born 13 February 1992) is a German former professional footballer who played as a forward both professionally and for the U17, U18 and U19 levels of youth football for Germany.

 Career

 Scheidhauer joined MSV Duisburg for the 2014–15 season.
 For the 2016–17 season he moved to Schalke 04 II.

 Following an injury to his ankle joint which kept him out of action for 1.5 years, Scheidhauer trained twice a week with German fifth-tier side Lupo Martini Wolfsburg.
 In November 2017, he went on trial with fourth-tier club Energie Cottbus.
 A month later, he signed a contract with the club which would run from the 2017–18 winter transfer period until 31 June 2019.

 He announced his retirement from playing in October 2020.